deutsche Sprache

 In Germany

-In 1979 BETTY is sold to a German owner.
+In 1979 Betty is sold to a German owner.
 Again a lot has to be restored and repaired.
 There remains enough time though, to win a few trophies besides.
-After a change in ownership in September of 2002 BETTY goes on a year-long journey to England by way of the Netherlands, for an enthusiastic homecoming in the Thames Estuary.
-BETTY is kept in the water all year round: During the winter months the ship is berthed at the Gaff Consortium in Hamburg Finkenwerder, she is sailed on the river Elbe and the Baltic Sea during the summer and has her berth at the museum port of Lübeck. > arial view
+After a change in ownership in September of 2002 Betty goes on a year-long journey to England by way of the Netherlands, for an enthusiastic homecoming in the Thames Estuary.
+Betty is kept in the water all year round: During the winter months the ship was berthed at the Gaff Consortium in Hamburg Finkenwerder, she was sailed on the river Elbe and the Baltic Sea during the summer and has her berth at the museum port of Lübeck.

 > extended version